Coaches

 Managerial Salary

 Reports of Fabio Capello’s salary as a professional soccer team manager are somewhat sporadic; however, we do have the details of several previous contracts that will help paint a clearer picture.
-In total, across the three teams we discuss below, Capello earned a base income of roughly $111.4 million, before considering performance bonuses.
+In total, across the three teams discussed below, Capello earned a base income of roughly $111.4 million, before performance bonuses.

 England National Team Salary